-These worksheets will be turned in as a homework grade.
+These are worksheets that we work in groups in class.
 They must be printed off Blackboard.

 Practice Problems:

 OPTIONAL, BUT RECOMMENDED

 These are problems that I have designed for further practice and study before every exam.
 Practice Problems can be turned in finished at the time of each exam and the student will receive 5 bonus points.
 These practice problems will only be accepted at the time of the test.
 They are available to print off Blackboard.